-The full URL to an authorization server, such as PingOne Advanced Identity Cloud or AM.
-For more information, refer to Example installation for this guide.
+The full URL to an authorization server, such as AM.
+Learn more in Example installation for this guide.

 If the authorization server is deployed in a site configuration (behind a load balancer), enter the site URL.
 When the agent is in remote configuration mode, the Server URL is used to populate the agent profile for login, logout, naming, and cross-domain SSO.